AdaCore/gnatstudio/docs/users_guide/extending.rst

 action.
 If the action is the empty string, then instead the key is no longer bound to any action.

-This tag doesn't contain any child tags.
+This tag does not contain any child tags.
 Instead, its text contents specifies the keyboard shortcut.
 The name of the key can be prefixed by :command:`control-`, :command:`alt-`, :command:`shift-` or any combination of these to specify the key modifiers to apply.